ttahm3d/interview-prep/helpers/theory.md

     Layout(Reflow) calculates the exact position of the elements Paint - Converts the render tree into pixels Composting - if there are overlapping layers, browser merges and forms a single layer

+11. JS vs TS tradeoffs

+    Advantages of TypeScript

+    - Static typing for early error detection
+    - Enhanced tooling support (IntelliSense)
+    - Better support for object-oriented programming
+    - Gradual adoption in existing JavaScript projects

+    Disadvantages of TypeScript

+    - Requires transpilation to JavaScript
+    - Steeper learning curve for JavaScript developers
+    - Potential overhead in compiled code size and execution speed

+12. difference between any and unkown and which is preferred

+    **Any**

+    - bypasses ts typesaftey, can lead to run time errors
+    - Used when max flexibility is needed

+    **unknown**

+    - requires typechecking before value is used
+    - used in scenarios when type is uncertain

+    **Unknown is preferred**

+13.